StephenKing/b.st-g.de/_posts/2024-05-02-delete-unused-amis.md

     ],
 ...
 ```

+In case you get an error `In function sort_by(), invalid type for value:...`, then you need to upgrade your AWS CLI (`aws --version`, 2.15.43 is working).

 To now only list the images which have never been launched, you can use the following command (adding the beautiful double negation `!not_null(LastLaunchedTime)`):